Bermuda Grass Vs Crabgrass: Which Should You Pick?

 Fertilizer requirement

-Bermuda has broad blades that collect less fertilizer.
+Bermuda has narrow blades that require less fertilizer.
 It readily absorbs nutrients.
 On the other hand, Crabgrass with fine blades needs more fertilizer to thrive.
+When considering fertilizer, it is important to choose a product that is specifically designed for the type of grass you have.
+You should also follow the instructions on the label carefully to avoid over-fertilizing your lawn.

 Weed resistance